A Corn of Wheat

 Jesus drew from common everyday activities and matters of life as symbols for spiritual application.
 He used parables, people, and practical things that everyone understood to profoundly drive home a spiritual point.
 He spoke of a law of the harvest.
 He spoke of how wheat produces more wheat.
 He spoke of an essential for the reproduction and perpetuity of wheat.
 It is an essential for productivity in the Christian life that we overlook as we seek to serve the Lord.

 There is the picture.

 Jesus spoke of the law of harvesting.
 The growth, cultivation, and garnering of a successful wheat harvest demands that individual kernels of wheat fall into the ground and die.
-As wheat is being harvested, kernels will fall off and make its ways into the ground.
+As wheat is being harvested, kernels will fall off and make their way into the ground.
 Farmers are not alarmed or concerned about this loss.
 They understand this to be an absolute essential.
 Those kernels that fall off will embed themselves into the ground.
-They die as being kernels of wheat that can be used as food.
+They die as kernels of wheat that can be used as food.
 However, this “death” is essential so that this kernel becomes the seed for new sprouts of wheat for the next harvest.

 There is the principle.